-- i.
-Daily attendance monitoring is the responsibility of the trainer and assessor. - ii.
-The daily attendance record sheet must be marked for each hour of the timetabling session. - iii.
+- iv.
+Daily attendance monitoring is the responsibility of the trainer and assessor. - v.
+The daily attendance record sheet must be marked for each hour of the timetabling session. - vi.
 The daily attendance record sheet must be stored overnight in a locked filing cabinet for security reasons.
 Records are further secured electronically on servers.